Alanocallaghan/qupath-tracking-extension/README.md

 =======================

-The **QuPath Tracking Extension** is designed to help use QuPath for the analysis of tracking data in whole slide image analysis.
+The **QuPath Tracking Extension** is designed to help use QuPath for the visualisation and analysis of user tracking data in whole slide image analysis.

 For more information, see the
 [QuPath wiki](https://github.com/qupath/qupath/wiki/).